“For behold, I create new heavens and a new earth.” Isaiah 65:17

 Calling the Gentiles

-A loyal servant of the Lord, Isaiah attempted to warn a nation that had turned away from God and embraced pagan worship.
+Isaiah’s goal was to warn a nation that had turned away from God and embraced pagan worship.
 They offered meaningless sacrifices to God and built altars to other gods.
-Because of their disobedience and rejection of the Lord, Isaiah declares God’s judgment unless they repent.
+Because of their disobedience and rejection of the Lord, Isaiah declared God’s judgment unless they repented.

-God then tells His chosen people that He will call the Gentiles to salvation (65:10), which we see fulfilled in Acts 10.
-But God will not forget His covenant with His chosen people.
+In the meantime, Isaiah prophesied that God would call the Gentiles to salvation (65:10), which we see fulfilled in Acts 10.
+But God did not forget His covenant with His chosen people.

 Paul Confirms Isaiah